Poppulo

 Functional organisational structure is just one type of team structure but all businesses, regardless of size, need some sort of structure to operate successfully.
 Companies without a set organizational structure have problems implementing business policies and operating productively.

 An organisational structure outlines how certain activities are directed to achieve the goals of an organization.
-Furthermore, it provides clear roles, routines and ranks for workers, all of which help to improve team coordination.
+Furthermore, it provides clear roles, routines and ranks for workers, all of which help to improve team coordination and employee motivation by offering clear career paths.

 Without a formal organizational structure, employees may find it difficult to know who they should be officially reporting to within the company and which managers are responsible for what.